firebase/quickstart-ios/crashlytics/README.md

 ### Clone and open Crashlytics quickstart project

-- Clone the quickstart repo and `cd` into the `crashlytics` directory
+- Clone the quickstart repo and `cd` into the `crashlytics` directory.
 - Open file `CrashlyticsExample.xcodeproj` project using Xcode.

 ```bash